loki007-code/Salesforce-Xero-Integration/README.md

 # 🔁 Xero-Salesforce Invoice Integration

 This project demonstrates how to integrate Salesforce with Xero using OAuth 2.0 and Apex.
 It allows you to sync custom `Invoice__c` records from Salesforce to Xero Accounting once the status is marked as **"Synced"**.
+Click on the above documentation to see full steps.

 ---